For instance, pick up a newspaper in the morning, and you may read about how eggs are good for you.

 - One reason is the widespread fear that eating fat makes you become fat.
-Of course, this isn’t true at all, and studies show that low carb diets result in better weight loss than low-fat diets (1, 2, 3, 4).
+Of course, this isn’t true at all, and studies show that low carb diets result in comparable or better weight loss than low-fat diets (1, 2, 3, 4).

 - Secondly, there’s a prevalent view that we should limit fat, especially saturated, to protect our heart.

 Additionally, here are the results of a major new study investigating nutrition and CVD:

 The take-home points: